Welcome to the PCfN

 - How might an understanding of psychological and neural responses to constructed spaces contribute to architectural design?

-- Does engagement with aesthetics and the arts contribute to well-being?
+- How does engagement with aesthetics and the arts contribute to well-being?

-- How does aesthetics influence design and marketing of everyday objects?
+- How does aesthetics influence product design and marketing?